index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 The End of Hand-Crafted Systems

 My research pursues a fundamental shift: self-designing data and AI systems.
-By discovering the alphabets and grammars that govern system architectures, we enable machines—not humans—to write the sentences.
+By discovering the alphabets and grammars that govern system architectures, we enable machines—not humans—to invent entirely new systems.

 Gordon McKay Professor Faculty Co-Director, Harvard Data Science Initiative Director, Harvard Data and AI Systems Lab Founder, Leibniz Labs (stealth)